Dual Diagnosis Treatment Princeton, IL

 Services provided:

-• Peer support, HIV early intervention and transportation assistance
+• Mentoring, HIV early intervention and transportation assistance

 Psychological Services - 37.4 miles from Princeton, IL

-Psychological Services is a dual-diagnosis treatment center in Morrison, Illinois that offers treatment for substance use and mental health disorders that include post-traumatic stress disorder as well as post-partum depression.
+Psychological Services is a dual-diagnosis treatment center in Morrison, Illinois that provides treatment for mental health and substance use disorders that include dependent personality disorder as well as eating disorders.

 Address: 230 East Main Street, Suite 100, Morrison, IL 61270 in Whiteside County